marcomarino123/magnopy/docs/source/contribute/bugs.rst

     :target: ../_images/issue-2.png
     :align: center

 You will see two prepared template for the issues.
-Click on the "Get started" for the "Bug report" template:
+Click on the "Get started" button of the "Bug report" template:

 .. figure:: ../../images/screenshots/bug-1.png
     :target: ../_images/bug-1.png